Homemade Hot Cocoa Mix

 We like to add equal parts hot cocoa to coffee for a fun mocha.
 We bring a Thermos of prepared hot cocoa, a Thermos of coffee, and mugs to make mochas when out hiking or Christmas tree hunting every holiday season!

-Overhead photo of a Tablespoon filled with hot cocoa mix.
+A Tablespoon filled with hot cocoa mix.

 Topping Ideas